rafaelurrutiasilva/Proxmox_on_Nuc/README.md

 In the Proxmox web-gui, Go to > Certificates > Upload Custom Certificate

 Add the private key file and the certificate chain file, upload and reload the web interface.
+If succesful, you may also log into the web ui with any of the provided subject alternative names (SALs).

 ## 4. Target Audience
 This repo is for anyone who wants a step-by-step guide on installing Proxmox VE and preparing it for hosting a virtual environment.